-Theorem: if a is a continuant and a is part of b then b is a continuant.
-[010-001]
+a(continuant)[Theorem: if a is a continuant and a is part of b then b is a continuant.
+[010-001]]

-Axiom: if a is a continuant, then there is some temporal interval (referred to below as a one-dimensional temporal region) during which a exists.
-[011-001]
+a(continuant)[Axiom: if a is a continuant, then there is some temporal interval (referred to below as a one-dimensional temporal region) during which a exists.
+[011-001]]

 Note: Continuants may persist for very short periods of time (as for example in the case of a highly unstable isotope).